On boundary H\"{o}lder continuity of Sobolev and Orlicz-Sobolev classes: Abstract

 \section{Abstract}

-We study problems about estimates of distortion for mappings at boundary points of a domain.
-We consider mappings of the Sobolev and Orlicz-Sobolev classes and some other classes of mappings that do not preserve the boundary of the original domain.
-We establish estimates of the distortion of distance at boundary points.
-In particular, under certain conditions on the characteristics of the mappings, we show they are H\"{o}lder continuous in some neighborhoods of the boundary points.
-In the manuscript we consider both the case of good boundaries and domains with prime ends.
+We investigate distortion estimates for mappings at boundary points of a domain.
+We consider mappings of the Sobolev and Orlicz-Sobolev classes and some other classes of mappings that do not preserve the boundary of a domain.
+For above mappings, we establish distortion estimates at boundary points.
+In particular, under certain conditions on the characteristics of the mappings, we show that they are H\"{o}lder continuous.
+In the manuscript we consider both the case of ``good'' boundaries and ``domains with prime ends''.
 We have obtained not only H\"{o}lder-type estimates, but also some more general ones under appropriate (more general) conditions on the characteristic.

 {\bf 2010 Mathematics Subject Classification: Primary 30C65; Secondary 31A15, 31B25}